 Additionally, users can add multiple communication channels, such as video calling, online faxing, or SMS text messaging, to their virtual calling platform – an impossibility with Plain Old Telephone Service (POTS.)
 Customers and coworkers will be able to connect on the channel they prefer, and all conversations are automatically synced across channels and devices to avoid missing important information.

-Below, we’ve compiled a list of some more of the most common business VoIP pros and cons to consider based on user experience.
+Below, we’ve compiled a list of some more of the most common virtual phone system pros and cons to consider based on user experience.

 |Ease of Setup: There’s no need to purchase additional hardware, and setup can often be completed in about half an hour||Potential VoIP Security Vulnerabilities: DDoS attacks, spam over IP, data packet loss, and overall network security issues can happen when calling over the Internet.|